888-276-1535 Menu

 What results can I expect from tuberous breast correction?

 With modern medical technology and an expert surgeon, the results from tuberous breast correction can be excellent.
 While each case is different, the majority of patients are very happy with their surgical results.
 Implants can be used to increase breast size and create symmetry.
 The constriction of the breast that’s often seen with tubular breasts can be corrected during surgery as well.
 And since the enlargement of the areola is generally caused by herniation, that can also be repaired by our surgeons.
 Remember that you will not be able to see the true results of your surgery right away, because breast surgery always involves a healing process where swelling will be present.
 Within a few weeks you’ll start to see improvement, and within a few months after surgery your new breast shape should be apparent.
-Patients tell us they find confidence and freedom they’d never had before, because they finally feel comfortable with their body shape.
+Patients tell us they find confidence and freedom they’d never had before because they finally feel comfortable with their body shape.

 What needs to happen before I have surgery to correct tuberous breasts?